sonata-project/dev-kit/project/CONTRIBUTING.md

 #### The Change log

 On each PR, the `CHANGELOG.md` file **has to be updated**.

-The only case where it should not be updated is when you fix a bug on an unreleased feature.
+There are few cases where the `CHANGELOG.md` file should not be touched:

+* When you fix a bug on an unreleased feature.
+* When your PR concerns only the documentation (fix or improvement).

 The change log note has to be put below the `## [Unreleased]` section.